mokammeltanvir/ToHoney-Ecommerce-Project/README.md

 ## Run Locally

-1. In your root folder, clone the project file using command
+1. In your root folder, clone the project file using the command

 ```bash
   git clone https://github.com/mokammeltanvir/ToHoney-Commerce-Project.git
 ```
-2. Open terminal (bash/cmd).
-Then go to project folder using command
+2. Open the terminal (bash/cmd).
+Then go to the project folder using the command

 ```bash
   cd ToHoney-Commerce-Project
 ```

-3. Then install required files and libraries using
+3. Then install the required files and libraries using

 ```sh
 composer install
 ```

-4. Then create a .env file and generate key for this project using command
+4. Then create a .env file and generate a key for this project using the command

 ```sh
 cp .env.example .env